Special guardianship order

 What support is available for Special Guardians in Surrey?

-Surrey County Council is committed to supporting SGs throughout their journey—from the initial assessment to long-term care.
-The council provides a range of services to ensure that guardians have the tools and resources needed to provide a stable and nurturing home.
+Surrey County Council is committed to supporting Special Guardians throughout their journey, from the initial assessment to long-term care.
+The council provides a range of services to ensure that Special Guardians have the tools and resources needed to provide a stable and nurturing home.

 Financial support

-Financial allowances are available when the court order deems it necessary for the guardian to care for the child.
+Financial allowances are available when the court order deems it necessary for the Special Guardian to care for the child.
 The level of support depends on the child’s status before the SGO:

-• If the child was looked after for less than 12 months, a fixed allowance is paid at the fostering rate for the first two years, after which it becomes means tested annually.
+• If the child was looked after for less than 12 months immediately before the SGO is granted, a fixed allowance is paid at the fostering rate for the first two years, after which it becomes means tested annually.

 • For private proceedings, a financial needs assessment may be conducted to determine eligibility for support.
 Allowance payments are discretionary.